darkrenaissance/darkfi/doc/src/clients/tor_inbound.md

 external_addr = ["tor://jamie3vkiwibfiwucd6vxijskbhpjdyajmzeor4mc4i7yopvpo4p7cyd.onion:25551"]
 ```

-Now when you start `ircd`, the hidden service will be announced as
+Now when you start `darkirc`, the hidden service will be announced as
 a peer and people will be able to connect to it when they discover
 you as a peer.